 We also recognize the responsibilities of stewardship, so we have engaged experts in environmental conservation, wildlife protection, and public safety to ensure the most effective strategies are set in place.
 New York State, Nassau County, the Town of North Hempstead, several local villages and municipalities as well as community organizations have also provided input.
 Many have taken an active role in doing so.
 These initiatives will allow Friends to benefit from the best, most forward-thinking policies that embrace biodiversity, sustainability, renewable energy and other related areas, in our day-to-day management of the buildings, grounds and natural habitats.

 If you have yet to visit the Sands Point Preserve, come and discover the historic treasure that is of national prominence.
-If you haven’t been here in a while, come back and you’ll be impressed by what we have accomplished.
+If you haven’t been here in a while, come back and enjoy all that we have accomplished.